 • Don’t make fun of other people’s “weird food.”
 Your food is no less weird than theirs is.
 Figure that out.

 • Don’t treat sampling other cuisines as being “brave.”
 That’s being a total Dudebro.
 As Kuo says, “It’s disconcerting to eat with folks who are going to giggle about ingredients and make comments like, ‘Oh my god, this is so weird!
 This is gross!’ and run back to tell all their other friends about trying it and how ‘awesome’ that experience was.”
-Don’t make people feel like “they’re culture is abnormal and doesn’t quite belong in this world.”
+Don’t make people feel like “their culture is abnormal and doesn’t quite belong in this world.”
 In other words, don’t be a douche.
 (Unless, perhaps, the culture itself is proud of a dish being disgusting, and fully expects you to react accordingly.)

 • Don’t just ignorantly consume other culture’s foods and use their ideas.
 Try to actually know stuff about the history behind what you are consuming and borrowing.
 In other words, treat the cultures you are benefiting from with some actual respect (you don’t have to be Anthony Bourdain in Parts Unknown, but there are lessons to be had from that).
 Also acknowledge where the credit goes.
 Don’t erase the cultures you are taking from.